bthate/genocide/README.rst

 have been informed about the fact the the substances administered under these laws are proven to be poison.

-There is proof the medication used in forced treatements in the netherlands are poison, see copies of the ECHA <`European Chemical Agency`>
+There is proof the medication used in forced treatments in the netherlands are poison, see copies of the ECHA <`European Chemical Agency`>
 website for: